Article 12.2 - Definitions

 Porch and Fence.
 The façade is set back substantially from the frontage line with an encroaching porch.
 The porch should be within conversational distance of the sidewalk.
 The fence at the frontage line establishes the demarcation of private from public use.
 The fence row may be designated by a vegetative hedge or structural material, but should not be less than feet nor more than feet in height.

 Front lawn.
 The façade is set back substantially from the frontage line.
 The front lawn should be visually continuous with adjacent yards and should be unfenced.
-The large setback provides a good buffer from heavy traffic volumes and is an appropriate design in areas where large lot single family homes are placed along a boulevard.
+The large setback provides a good buffer from heavy traffic volumes and is an appropriate design in areas where large lot single family homes are placed along a Residential Collector Street.

 Frontage Buildout.
 The portion of lot frontage which has a building or wall running parallel to it.